DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-1-ect-self-study-activities.md

 ### 1. Practical exercise

 Focus on a specific group of pupils or a class.
-Below are a set of ‘challenges’, for which you have to plan your practical response.
+Below are a set of 'challenges', for which you have to plan your practical response.
 You may want to dwell on some more than others.
 Some hints are given.

 ### Challenge: What are the potential barriers to effective collaboration in your classroom?